Rahuleus12/typstresume/RahulBelgaonkar.typ

 •	Created real-time content-serving apps with external data integrations like Discord.

-•	Transitioned services to Python and Oracle Cloud for improved performance and maintenance.
+•	Transitioned services to Python and Oracle Cloud for improved performance.

+•	Supported 10,000+ messages per month and reduced server costs by 30% after migration.

 #line(length: 100%)